ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 ### __Optimizations__
 In the production environment is really where chunking optimizations matter.
 A common tactic (and the one used in the development environment) is to create a custom chunk for all node_modules code.
 This is a good first step to reducing the end-users bundle size as they will only redownload those node_modules dependencies if any of the code within them changes.
 However, with this configuration the user has to download the _whole vendor chunk if any of the files in node_modules changes_.
 This could incur redownloading of data that is identical to the one in the end user's cache.

-To fix this we take it a step further we create a chunk for each individual NPM package within the node_modules/ folder so that if any dependency is altered it ensures the return visitor of the site only downloads the NPM packages that changed.
+To fix this we take it a step further we create a chunk for each individual NPM package within the node_modules/ folder so that if any dependency is altered it ensures the return visitor of the site only download the NPM packages that changed.

 This results in a js file for each NPM package included in the dependencies of your project.
 In the past where most websites were served via HTTP/1 more requests meant an overall slower site and a longer load time.
 Today most site serve requests via [HTTP/2](https://kinsta.com/learn/what-is-http2/) which allows parallel multiplexed requests and is generally fast regardless of the number of requests.
  [Source](https://medium.com/hackernoon/the-100-correct-way-to-split-your-chunks-with-webpack-f8a9df5b7758)